Jyothishjoy/ORCA-External-Tools-UMA-Installation/README.md

 ### Step 5: Test the UMA installation

-The tests given in the `orca-external-tools/tests/uma/` did not work in the FSL.
+The tests in the `orca-external-tools/tests/uma/` directory did not function correctly in the FSL environment.

-I have made an orca input file and tested it.
+So, I have created an ORCA input file and tested it.
 Use the following input file to test the installation.

     !
 ExtOpt sp